faluhong/ATC-and-DTC-Code/README.md

 (3) DTC_GOT09_dT_tao.py is the example code of GOT09-dT-tao model (the recommended four-parameters DTC models), which is applicable for MODIS data.
 (4) DTC_GEM.py is the example code of GEM-type models (including GEM-eta and GEM-sigma models).

-Codes of DTC models include:
+Codes of ATC models include: